yanqinJiang/Animate3D/README.md

 Data, code, and models will be open-released.

 # News
+[**2024.09.10**] 😄❤️❤️ **Animate3D introduces an exciting new feature: Mesh Animation.
+Mesh animation requires only 15 minutes in total.** We uploaded mesh animations to our project page one month ago, and now we provide **technical details** in [updated paper](https://arxiv.org/abs/2407.11398). **Examples of animated files in FBX format can be found [here](https://drive.google.com/file/d/1RpOhNA8c8Bm-ShCInHixH6Q-AR1ZTARN/view?usp=drive_link), ready for import into standard 3D software such as Blender.** <br>
 [**2024.07.17**] The paper of Animate3D is avaliable at [arXiv](https://arxiv.org/abs/2407.11398)!
 We achieve impressing results, and we present high-resolution video on our project page : )

 # Citation